ReubenBond/orleans/README.md

 ### Persistence

 Orleans provides a simple persistence model which ensures that state is available to a grain before requests are processed and that consistency is maintained.
 Grains can have multiple named persistent states, for example, one called "profile" for a user's profile and one called "inventory" for their inventory.
 This state can be stored in any storage system.
 For example, profile data may be stored in one database and inventory in another.
-For more advanced scenarios, grains can also interact directly with a database.
 While a grain is running, this state is kept in memory so that read requests can be served without accessing storage.
 When the grain updates its state, a `state.WriteStateAsync()` call ensures that the backing store is updated for durability and consistency.
+For more information, see the [Grain Persistence](https://dotnet.github.io/orleans/Documentation/grains/grain_persistence/index.html) documentation.

 ### Distributed ACID Transactions